scc-digitalhub/hub/catalog/functions/elaborate-flood-data/README.md

 ## Usage

-The function expect a entry point launch script as shown below giving user the possibility to configure the runtime environment prior to elaboration.
+The function expects an entry point launch script as shown below giving user the possibility to configure the runtime environment prior to elaboration.
 It further runs the launch instructions specified by 'launch.sh' file.

 ```
 %#!/bin/bash